 There are a few takeaways here.

-- Your municipality is likely your nest source for accurate and dependable water quality analysis
+- Your municipality is likely your best source for accurate and dependable water quality analysis

 - If you treat your own water it is mandatory that you develop a reliable method of measuring quality